built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-dock.md

 ## App Entries

-The `apps` can be used to show dock entries based on `apps` configured from your app provider (see [./how-to-define-apps.md](./how-to-define-apps.md)).
+The `apps` can be used to show dock entries based on `apps` configured from your app provider (see [How To Define Apps](./how-to-define-apps.md)).
 This provides a convenient shortcut with minimum configuration to launch apps that you have already provided from your app source.

 The dock can display either single buttons, or a drop down menu.
 You can override the icon and tooltip for the buttons, but by default they will use the metadata from the app definition.
 Each entry can pull apps from multiple tagged items.